oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 Host another_destination
     Hostname some_other_other_hostname
     User firstlastname
-    DynamicForward 8888 # <-- You can add as many as you want/need
+    DynamicForward 8888 # <-- You can add as many as you want/need with different ports LogLevel error
-    LogLevel error

 ```